- Location: Alaska

 NOTE: In the event you don't immediately receive your renewed driver's license and it doesn't arrive in the mail within a few weeks of renewing, contact your DMV location.

-You must renew your driver's license every five years.
-While it's likely you've been making good use of it during those five years, consider taking a supplemental training course to stay on top of your driving game.
+You must renew your driver's license every 5 years.
+While it's likely you've been making good use of it during those 5 years, consider taking a supplemental training course to stay on top of your driving game.

 Also, some car insurance companies offer discounts to drivers who've taken training or education courses.
 Ask your insurance agent if your company offers such discounts, or search our Insurance Center for one that does offer these incentives.Other Topics in This SectionOrgan Donation Survey